Peripheral Artery Disease (PAD) Q & A

 - Hair loss on your feet and legs

 - Thickened toenails

-Leg pain and/or cramping that happens when you are in motion that improves or stops when you are at rest is called Intermittent claudication; the most common symptom of peripheral artery disease.
+Leg pain and/or cramping that happens when you are in motion that improves or stops when you are at rest is called Intermittent claudication, which is the most common symptom of peripheral artery disease.
 Reduced blood flow causes pain and cramping in your hip and leg muscles when you’re active, even if you’re just walking.

 You may also experience numbness, weakness, or a feeling of heaviness in your leg muscles.
 The symptoms usually go away with rest, then return when you resume the activity.
 As peripheral artery disease worsens, you’ll have pain even at rest.
-When this happens, the pain can be worse when your legs are elevated, or when you lie down.
+When this happens, the pain can be worse when you lie down.

 What are the risk factors for PAD?